dengdan/seglink/README.md

 Thanks should be given to the authors of the Seglink paper, i.e., Baoguang Shi1 Xiang Bai1, Serge Belongie.

 [EAST](https://arxiv.org/abs/1704.03155) is another paper on text detection accepted by CVPR 2017, and its reported result is better than that of SegLink.
-However After having implemented the SegLink algorithm, I don't think the better performance of EAST is rooted in its deep direct regression method, because it should have benefited a lot from its network architecture, feature fusion, loss design and some other tricks.
-And I think that there is a huge improvement space for seglink by adopting the following tricks:

-* Replace the bare VGG16 with resnet, U-net, FPN, etc.

-* Use feature fusion as well

-* Try hinge loss instead of softmax loss like https://arxiv.org/pdf/1703.08289.pdf

-* ...

-I am still trying to modify and train a better seglink model.
+But if they both use same VGG16, their performances are quite similar.

 Contact me if you have any problems, through github issues or emal:1034565376@qq.com